Operation Big Bird: The power of attorney from the Marcoses

-On March 18, 1986, De Guzman and Dagher arrive in Honolulu and meet Col. Ver and Gen. Ver.
-On March 20, 1986, De Guzman receives a call from Irwin Ver who confirms that a meeting has been arranged with the Marcoses - Ferdinand, Imelda and Bongbong - at their temporary lodging in the base housing inside Hickam AFB.
-At the meeting, De Guzman shared the news that the Swiss banks will make a move on their account.
-Marcos wanted to confirm this information and sends Bongbong and De Guzman around 10:00 pm to Honolulu International Airport to call their personal banker in Credit Suisse, Ernst Scheller.
+On March 18, 1986, De Guzman and Dagher arrived in Honolulu and met Col. Ver and Gen. Ver.
+On March 20, 1986, De Guzman received a call from Irwin Ver who confirmed that a meeting had been arranged with the Marcoses - Ferdinand, Imelda and Bongbong - at their temporary lodging in base housing inside Hickam AFB.
+At the meeting De Guzman shared the news that the Swiss banks would make a move on their account.
+Marcos wanted to confirm this information and sent Bongbong and De Guzman at around 10:00 pm to Honolulu International Airport to call their personal banker in Credit Suisse, Ernst Scheller.
 The off-base call was made to avoid possible wire taps or listening devices.
-Upon their return to the base housing, the Marcoses hold a family meeting where Bongbong updates the family on the teleconference.
-An hour later, Bongbong leaves with De Guzman for the airport once more, but this time the telephone operator refuses to give Bongbong the international connection.
-They return to the base housing, where De Guzman received a note from Imelda stating "Palmy Foundation" and a plastic bag containing traveler's cheques worth US$300,000.00.
-Imelda produced a Power of Attorney and tasks Bongbong to hand this to De Guzman back at the hotel.
-Bongbong orients De Guzman on their contact in Credit Suisse, Ernst Scheller, and told him to get in touch with the gentleman once they enter Switzerland.
+Upon their return to base housing, the Marcoses hold a family meeting where Bongbong updated the family through a teleconference.
+An hour later, Bongbong left with De Guzman for the airport once more, but this time the telephone operator refused to give Bongbong the international connection.
+They returned to base housing where De Guzman received a note from Imelda stating "Palmy Foundation" and a plastic bag containing traveler's cheques worth US$300,000.00.
+Imelda produced a Power of Attorney and tasked Bongbong with handing this to De Guzman back at the hotel.
+Bongbong informed De Guzman Ernst Scheller at Credit Suisse, and told him to get in touch with Scheller once they entered Switzerland.